15% discount on 7 nights stays from 29th September and 6th October 2023.

 Kitchen with electric AGA, large fridge/freezer, dishwasher, combi grill/microwave.
 Pantry cupboard with good storage space.
 A combined washing machine/dryer sits in a separate external outhouse.

 Dining room with seating for six guests.
-Wood burner with hot plate for cooking/boiling, wide selection of games books and magazines.

 A front door between the dining room and sitting room leads to the front south-facing lawned garden.

-Sitting room with large comfortable sofas and armchairs, wall mounted Smart TV with DVD player, decorative fireplace.
+Drawing room with large comfortable sofas and armchairs, wall mounted Smart TV with DVD player, decorative fireplace.

 Bedroom two with king size four poster bed with high quality memory foam mattress, side tables, dressing table, cupboard with generous storage and hanging space.
 A tiny door in the window recess gives way to a hideaway play den for children.
 Large window seat overlooking the garden.